 Since regaining independence in 2006, Montenegro has adopted an investment framework to encourage growth, employment, and exports.
-Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and open the economy to foreign investors.
+Although the continuing transition has not eliminated all structural barriers, the government recognizes the need to remove impediments, ensure business-friendly policies and improve transparency and openness to foreign investors.

 Montenegro makes no distinction between domestic and foreign companies.
 Foreign companies can own 100 percent of a domestic company, while profits and dividends can be repatriated without limitations or restrictions.
 Exceptions to this policy are the small number of cases dealing with defense-related industries.

 As a candidate country on its path to joining the European Union (EU), Montenegro has opened all 33 negotiating chapters (and closed three).
 But the county’s candidacy is dependent on progress against interim benchmarks in rule of law.
 The European Commission’s 2021 Country Report for Montenegro termed progress in this area as “limited.”
 Despite regulatory improvements, corruption remains a significant concern.
 Montenegro joined NATO in June 2017.
 Montenegro is a member of the Central European Free Trade Agreement (CEFTA) and participates in the Regional Cooperation Council of South East Europe and the Berlin Process, but has not joined the Open Balkan Initiative, previously known as “Mini-Schengen,” an initiative championed by Serbia and Albania designed to facilitate trade, services, and movement of people throughout the Western Balkans.
 The Euro is the official currency in Montenegro, which stabilizes financial flows and results in lower transaction costs.
 Private ownership is protected by the Constitution and includes equal treatment of foreigners.